grantaguinaldo/twitter-weather-app/README.md

 ### Twitter Weather App

-This is a twitter app that response to tweets with the weather in a given city.
-For this app to work, the city must be one work and be the hashtag of the tweet.
+This is a twitter app that response to tweets with the weather in a given US city.
+For this app to work, the city must be one word and be the hashtag of the tweet.

 For example, #montebello, #chicago, or #austin.